 And you can’t transfer your deposited money to Coinbase Pro for five days either.

 Using Coinbase Pro can be a good way to pay lower fees than regular Coinbase.

-So, if you simply want the cheapest and fastest way of buying and selling Bitcoin or Ethereum, I’d use Binance Jersey rather than Coinbase Pro.
+So, if you simply want the cheapest and fastest way of buying and selling Bitcoin or Ethereum, I’d use Binance rather than Coinbase Pro.

 But if you don’t mind not being able to move your money or crypto for five days, and you don’t mind the 1.49% fees, then regular Coinbase is a winner.

 Plus, if you register for Coinbase using this link, we’ll both get £8 when you trade over £80 worth of crypto.

 See, in the world of crypto, everyone can be a winner.